Leadership in Action Program

 Event Planning Opportunities

-Each year the Women’s Resource Center hosts a number of large student-led.
+Each year, the Women’s Resource Center hosts a number of large student-led events.
 Committee chair persons, director, and producer applications are typically available on OrgSync for the current positions being recruited under the “Forms” section.
 It is also possible to participate in event planning by being members of the coordinating committees and helping day of.
 The annual schedule is often:

 - Domestic Violence Awareness Month